 17. RC’s excellent leadership and management, together with its warm and open working environment, greatly contributed to the successful implementation and successful conclusion of the Pilot Project.

-18. TRR’s and RC’s individual and joint contributions to this pilot project in terms of time, financial and human resources.
-TRR also contributed additional funding towards production of a documentary film to track and record history of the Rensarie Pilot Project.
+18. TRBR’s and RC’s individual and joint contributions to this pilot project in terms of time, financial and human resources.
+TRBR also contributed additional funding towards production of a documentary film to track and record history of the Rensarie Pilot Project.

 |Challenges||Lessons Learnt to ensure success|